-The Liturgical Choir will meet regularly on all Saturday evenings during the month, excepting the first and third Saturday when it will meet on the day before-Friday at 8:30 p.m. at 269 Avenue A. New York.
+The Liturgical Choir will meet regularly on all Saturday evenings during the month, excepting the first and third Saturday when it will meet on the day before-Friday at 8:30 p.m. at 269 Avenue A, New York.
 Dr. Beckett Gibbs, a prominent authority on Gregorian chant has kindly consented to take charge of the two Friday sessions every month.

-As full attendance as possible is requested in view of the Liturgicai Day-please bring your Compline and Chant books.
-We are practising Mass 17 (Kyrie of the 6th Mode) and 18 (Sanctus and Agnus Det) and Credo III as well as the Requiem Mass.
+As full attendance as possible is requested in view of the Liturgical Day-please bring your Compline and Chant books.
+We are practising Mass 17 (Kyrie of the 6th Mode) and 18 (Sanctus and Agnus Dei) and Credo III as well as the Requiem Mass.
 Four cantors are practising some of the proper parts.
-A Liturgical Choir has been formed in Washington and will sing the Missa de Angelis, in the Capuchin should get in touch with these groups.
+A Liturgical Choir has been formed in Washington and will sing the Missa de Angelis in the Capuchin chapel on February 22nd.
+A similing over the discrepancies of the lar group in Boston has been study- two votes by saying that "that was ing the Liturgy.
+Those interested should get in touch with these